hkhan701/IntelliCards/ARCHITECTURE.md

 - FlashcardTestActivity: Testing page to review all flashcards in a set.
 The user must mark a card as answered correctly or incorrectly to continue, but testing can be stopped at any time by selecting "finish".
 - FlashcardUtils: Manages the flaschard utility.
 - MainActivity: Home page for viewing all sets and accessing the profile page.
+- NotificationReceiver: Uses the NotificationManager to show a notification.
 - ProfileActivity: Profile page which allows users to recover deleted cards and to log out.
 - RecoverFlashcardActivity: Display page for all deleted cards.